Work Package 1:

 It is now possible to work out a person’s blood group types by testing his or her DNA.
 Although humans have approximately 20,000 genes, less than 50 of these determine blood group types.
 Before now measuring variation in blood type genes has been expensive and slow.
 However, a major advance has been made by the Blood transfusion Genomics Consortium (BGC), whose members have developed a cheap, high throughput method for measuring the particular DNA letter changes that cause blood group differences.

-By combining GeneTitan with bloodTyper we will have created a panel of 100,000 donors for whom all blood group types have been determined to facilitate extended blood group antigen matching for patients who require regular transfusions of blood.
+By combining GeneTitan with liteTyper (an updated version of bloodTyper) we hope to create a panel of 100,000 donors for whom all blood group types have been determined to facilitate extended blood group antigen matching for patients who require regular transfusions of blood.